CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/gym.rst

 `action`:
     - a dict
+    - set `agent_id` to some `phase`
-    - {agent_id: phase}
+    - {`agent_id`: `phase`}
-    - Here phase is a integer between 0 and 8
+    - Here phase is a integer between 1 and 8
+    - The initial phase of all agents are 1
+    - If action didn't set an agent's phase, it will be the phase of last step.
 `observation`:
     - a dict
     - Here key is "{}_{}".format(agentid,feature)  where feature is given by *gym_cfg.py*.